fboender/scriptform/README.md

 - Uploaded files are automatically saved to temporary files, which are passed on to the callback.
 - Multiple forms in a single JSON definition file.
-- Handles script / exception errors, HTML output or lets scripts callbacks stream their own HTTP response to the browser.
+- Scripts can produce normal output, HTML output or stream their own HTTP response to the client.
+The last one lets you stream images or binaries to the browser.

 ### Use-cases